1997 Virginia gubernatorial election

-The 1997 Virginia gubernatorial election was held on November 4, 1997.
-The incumbent Governor, George Allen, was barred from seeking a second term due to Virginia's unique term limits law.
+The 1997 Virginia gubernatorial election was held on November 4, 1997, to elect the next governor of Virginia.
+The election was held concurrently with other elections for Virginia's statewide offices, the House of Delegates, and other United States' offices.
+Incumbent Republican governor George Allen, was ineligible to run for re-election, as the Constitution of Virginia prohibits its governors from serving consecutive terms.
 The Republican candidate, Jim Gilmore, the Attorney General of Virginia defeated the Democratic nominee, Don Beyer, the incumbent Lieutenant Governor.